AustralianAntarcticDataCentre/save_emails_to_files/README.md

 # Voyage data downloads

 Read CSV from emails that are retrieved with IMAP.

-Then populate voyage data tables in Oracle with the rows.
+Populate the voyage data tables with a row for each email.

-These tables are used to serve out voyage tracks and data in GeoServer.
+The tables are used to serve out voyage tracks and data in GeoServer.

 ## Helpful articles and documentation